internetarchive/dweb-archive/README.md

                     * Displays main content - highly variable between types (Texts, Image, Video etc)
                     * cherModal - display sharing info
             * browserbefore - anything to do before putting the elements onto the page
-                * archive_setup_push - put functions into a data structure (used by Archive's AJS) this is subclassed by each type
-                * AJS_on_dom_loaded - run the functions saved with archive_setup_push (TODO or some other funciton - define)
             * domrender - display on the page
             * browserafter - anything after displaying on the page